haroonawanofficial/ng-portscan-ai-ml/readme.md

 I leave it upto to users reading this, can you spot the difference?

+### Config.json support
+- Sample of config.json tailored for advanced port scanning and evasion tool is provided, please change it as you like.

 ### Installation
 1. Clone the repository:
    ```bash